 Welcome to Subscribe On Youtube

-Given a list of ascending three-digits integers representing a binary with the depth smaller than 5.
-You need to return the sum of all paths from the root towards the leaves.
+Given an array of ascending three-digit integers nums representing a binary tree with a depth smaller than 5, return the sum of all paths from the root towards the leaves.

 Example 1: